Methods Of Training In Pe

 2. Practice Style Training: Repetition and Refinement

 The practice style focuses on repetitive drills and exercises to improve skill acquisition and performance.
-Students practice specific skills or movements repeatedly, allowing for gradual refinement and improvement.
+So students practice specific skills or movements repeatedly, allowing for gradual refinement and improvement.
 This method is particularly effective for developing motor skills and muscle memory.

 Advantages: